sorayaskavinski/business-performance-dashboard/README.md

-# Business Performance Dashboard
+# Business Performance Dashboard (Cloud Database Edition)

-This project is a Python data analysis application that analyzes business sales data from a CSV file.
-It uses Pandas for data manipulation and Matplotlib for visualization.
+### Overview

+This is an expanded Python data analysis dashboard integrated with a cloud-hosted MongoDB Atlas database.
+Upgraded from a static CSV-based workflow, the application directly interacts with a cloud database to store, retrieve, update, and analyze live business sales data.

+It leverages pymongo for database operations, pandas for data cleaning and aggregation, and matplotlib for key visual insights.

 ### Features:
-* Import sales data
-* Clean dataset
+* Cloud Database Integration: Connects securely to a remote MongoDB Atlas cluster.

+* Full CRUD Functionality:

+* Create: Insert new sales records and transactions into the cloud database.

-* Calculate business statistics
+* Read: Retrieve stored business records for real-time analysis.

-* Analyze sales trends
-* Generate charts
+* Update: Modify existing sales entries or status fields directly in the cloud.

+* Delete: Remove outdated or duplicate records safely.

+* Data Cleaning & Aggregation: Uses Pandas to handle missing data, parse date formats, and group revenue statistics.

+* Data Visualization: Generates interactive Matplotlib charts displaying sales trends, category performance, and top revenue drivers.

 ---